 It signifies the loss or damage, which arises inconsequent upon extraordinary sacrifices made or expenses incurred for the preservation of the ship and cargo.
 This loss must be borne proportionately by all who are interested e.g. cargo owners, ship owners, charterers, and so on.
 Remuneration paid to salvers to salve the whole of the property at risk, money paid to pirates for the purpose of saving both the ship and the cargo, and general average sacrifice such as throwing of goods into the sea to lighten the ship are the few examples of such loss.

 The term is used to mean judicial decision, or judgment, especially of arbitrators.

 Commercial Terms (B)

 The abbreviation stands for the words ‘Bill Collection Rate.’
 This is the rate of exchange at which bills received from foreign branches or agents will be collected in home currency.

-In b2b type, business takes place among many business organizations such as wholesaler and retailers.
+In the b2b type, business takes place among many business organizations such as wholesalers and retailers.

 Under this system, consumers buy goods directly from manufacturers or any other businessmen.

-It denotes repayment of freight by a ship owner owing to his fault, if a ship owner fails to deliver the goods according to the terms of contract; the freight returned (partly or wholly) to the owner of the goods is called back freight.
+It denotes repayment of freight by a shipowner owing to his fault if a shipowner fails to deliver the goods according to the terms of the contract; the freight returned (partly or wholly) to the owner of the goods is called back freight.